 Helper module to easily develop special remotes for git annex.
 AnnexRemote handles all the protocol stuff for you, so you can focus on the remote itself.
 It implements the complete external special remote protocol and fulfils all specifications regarding whitespaces etc. This is ensured by an excessive test suite.
 Extensions to the protocol are normally added within hours after they've been published.

-You need python3 installed on your system.
-AnnexRemote has been tested with version 3.4 to 3.6.
+You need python installed on your system.
+AnnexRemote has been tested with version 2.7 and 3.4 to 3.7.

 Running the tests